ppy/osu-wiki/news/2018-02-26-osu-mapping-olympiad-1.md

 All entries will be judged by the following criteria:

-- Musical Relevance (10P) - how well entry follows the music with its choice of rhythms, emphasis, spacing, etc.
+- Musical Relevance (10P) - how well the entry follows the music with its choice of rhythms, emphasis, spacing, etc.
 - Creativity (10P) - how unique and innovative the entry is in its use of concepts and design.
 - Technique (10P) - how well the entry utilizes the editor and its tools to create structure, patterning, etc.
 - Impression (10P) - how the judge views the map holistically (as the entire creation).
 All of the concepts used in the map should work well together and should be executed in a consistent and polished manner.